pipe-cd/pipecd/docs/content/en/blog/terraform-module-pipecd.md

 ---
 date: 2023-07-20
 title: "Terraform Module for PipeCD is Out!"
-linkTitle: "Terraform Module for PipeCD is Out"
+linkTitle: "Terraform Module for PipeCD"
 weight: 991
-description: "Terraform Module for PipeCD is Out"
+description: "In this post, we announce the release of Terraform module for PipeCD."
 author: Kenta Kozuka ([@kentakozuka](https://twitter.com/kenta_kozuka))
 ---